Texas school district requiring students to lock phones in pouches during class

 THORNDALE, Texas (KXAN) — One Central Texas school district will require students to lock up their phones during the school day in a “magnetically sealed pouch,” its superintendent wrote in a letter to parents.

-Thorndale ISD, which is located in Milam County, will start the policy in the next school year at Thorndale middle and high schools.
+Thorndale ISD, which is located in Milam County, will start the policy in the next school year at Thorndale middle and high school.
 The district has about 600 students, according to state data.

 The letter’s frequently asked questions section said law enforcement believes it safer for students to refrain from using devices in emergency situations.
 But the district is working on a plan for when devices are necessary for lockdown situations.